top of page

 Well, you learn something new every day, eh?!….whether walking on your way to the Forum, or just sitting on your couch watching Sunday’s NFL matchup.
 Hopefully you are intrigued enough now, if you are one who is lounging for too long on that couch, to get up and start by carefully examining the contents of your refrigerator.

-If you decide to experiment with some changes, you don’t have to do everything at once.
+But, if you decide to experiment with some changes, you don’t have to do everything at once.
 And you don't have to do Everything ever.
 But making a few small changes that resonate with who you are and who you want to become can literally change your life.
 So I encourage you to begin that transformative journey.
 Rome wasn’t built in a day, but they were laying bricks every hour.

 At Fasting and Thriving Retreats we strive to bring you relevant information regarding a holistic approach to healthy living.
 A Fasting Lifestyle will help jump start your journey into health.
 Take this opportunity to learn more.
 For an individual, free assessment use the QR Code below and schedule an appointment with one of our experts.